 SEO Stats: Editor’s Choice

-- Half of all searches will be voice-based by 2020.
+- Half of all searches are expected to be voice-based this year.

 - More than 9 out of 10 times, people prefer organic results.